-3. You can get a free taste of pralines at Market Street Sweets.
+3. You can get a free taste of pralines at River Street Sweets.
 But fair warning: you will probably end up buying a pound of the sinfully sweet and buttery pecan candy once you try a bite.

 4. The famous Blockade of Charleston by the infamous pirate Blackbeard in 1718 was not for money or gold or jewels.
 It was for medicine.
 Blackbeard and his pirates shut down the city to demand mercury, the only known treatment for syphilis at the time.
 It seems health really is the greatest the greatest treasure.

 5. Pirates and signers of the Declaration of Independence were all kept together in the damp and squalid basement cells of the Provost Dungeon.
 You can visit their gloomy and dank lodgings at the Old Exchange Building and Provost Dungeon.